Votes

-- The overall lyrical quality and entertainment value from both emcees.
+- Many viewers appreciated the overall lyrical quality and entertainment value provided by both MCs in the battle.

-- G Souldier's tendency to yell, which some found repetitive or hard to understand.
+- Several comments pointed out G Souldier's tendency to yell throughout his rounds, with some finding it repetitive or difficult to follow.

 Related Battles